Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Graph of Oriented Distances

-Given two rectangles $i,j \in \hdec(P) \cup \vdec(P)$, we use $i \sqcap j$ to denote the boolean operation which returns \emph{true} if and only if (1) the rectangles $i$ and $j$ properly intersect (i.e. their intersection has non-zero area), and (2) one of $i,j$ belongs to $\hdec(P)$, and the other to $\vdec(P)$.
+Given two rectangles $i,j \in \hdec(P) \cup \vdec(P)$, we use $i \sqcap j$ to denote the boolean operation which returns \emph{true} if and only if the rectangles $i$ and $j$ properly intersect (i.e. their intersection has non-zero area).
+This implies that one of $i,j$ belongs to $\hdec(P)$, and the other to $\vdec(P)$.

 \begin{definition}[Graph of Oriented Distances] Given a rectilinear polygonal domain $P$, let $\orgr(P)$ be the unweighted undirected graph defined as $\orgr(P) = (\hdec(P) \cup \vdec(P),\{\, (h,v) \in \hdec(P) \times \vdec(P) \colon\, h \sqcap v \,\})$.